kaspersgit/ml_2_sql/Readme.md

 5. [Troubleshooting](#troubleshooting)

-# What is it?
+# In short
+This project tries to make the process simple enough for any SQL user to train a model, check the performance and deploy that model in SQL.

+## Philosophy:
+- Automated and easy to use
+- Model in SQL (avoid Data Science debt for a complex pipeline)
+- Explainable Boosting Machine on par with other boosted methods

 ## Background
-Due to SQL being the main language being used for data manipulation and thus has extensive support in terms of compute and scheduling, why not perform inference with a machine learning model written in SQL code?
-The big limitation here is SQL itself, that's why we attempt to use machine learning models which have a simple structure it is writable in SQL.
-One additional benefit of this is that the model is interpretable, if you can write down the model in a basic logical language (SQL) you should be able to understand it (with limitation ofcourse).

-This project tries to make the process simple enough for any SQL user to train a model, check the performance and deploy that model in SQL.
+An automated machine learning tool which trains, graphs performance and saves the model in SQL.
+Using interpretable ML models (from interpretML) to train models which are explainable and transparent in how they come to their prediction.
+SQL infrastructure is the only requirement to put a model into production.
+This tool can be used by anybody, but is aimed for people who want to easily train a model and want to use it in their (company) SQL system.

 ## Current state
 - Only EBM is implemented (decision tree, logistic regression and rule set not yet)
 - Automated model training is working for binary classification and regression
 - SQL creation of model is working fully for binary clasification
-- SQL for regression and the whole process for multiclass classification is wip
+- SQL for regression and the whole process for multiclass classification is work in progress
 - Up/down sampling not fully implemented yet

 </br>